Empire State Building gets 'left-field' $2 billion offer to sell

-NEW YORK (Reuters) - A New York City real estate company offered to buy the Empire State Building for $2 billion, a written offer showed, significantly below the skyscraper’s appraisal price and about three weeks after investors in the iconic building approved a plan to take the tower public in a real-estate investment trust.
+NEW YORK, June 18 (Reuters) - A New York City real estate company offered to buy the Empire State Building for $2 billion, a written offer showed, significantly below the skyscraper’s appraisal price and about three weeks after investors in the iconic building approved a plan to take the tower public in a real-estate investment trust.

 On Tuesday, Cammeby’s International Group, a privately held company headed by real-estate mogul Rubin Schron, offered to buy the building for cash from the Malkin family which controls the Empire State Building and allow the current investors to remain stakeholders if they chose.
 Schron was not available for comment late Tuesday.